Thomas C. Merigan: Academic career

 He served on several NIH study sections, FDA Committees, and as a member of NIAID's Board of Scientific Counselors.
 He held grants from that Institute continuously from the day in 1963 he started at Stanford until he retired nearly 45 years later.
 In 1988 he received a ten-year MERIT grant award from the NIAID and received the Maxwell Finland Lectureship award from IDSA.
 He gave a number of named endowed lectureships in the US and elsewhere and also on several occasions testified before congressional committees on the subject of oncoming needs for federal funding for both AIDS and cancer research.
-His testimony lead directly to Tip O’Neil's putting forth a bill which both houses of congress and President Reagan quickly signed off on creating the NCI's Frederich Cancer Center.
+His testimony led directly to Tip O’Neil's putting forth a bill which both houses of congress and President Reagan quickly signed off on creating the NCI's Frederich Cancer Center.
 His work with CMV led to his advising on the Polish Pope John Paul's care after he was shot.
-His advise to Singapore's Lee Quan Yu to further develop his biotech university led to one of the world's best schools in that area.
+His advice to Singapore's Lee Quan Yu to further develop his biotech university led to one of the world's best schools in that area.